digvijay315/CounvoFrontend/src/theme/README.md

 # Counvo Material UI Theme Documentation

-## ⚠️ CRITICAL: NO GRADIENTS POLICY
+## ⚠️ CRITICAL: SIMPLE & CLEAN DESIGN - NO GRADIENTS
 **This theme uses SOLID COLORS ONLY.
-DO NOT use any gradients anywhere in the application.**
+Keep designs SIMPLE.
+NO gradients, minimal backgrounds.**
 See `NO_GRADIENTS_POLICY.md` for details.

+## Design Philosophy
+- **Simple & Clean**: Minimal design, no over-styling
+- **Solid Colors Only**: No gradients anywhere
+- **Minimal Backgrounds**: Only add backgrounds when absolutely necessary
+- **Professional**: Let content speak, not decoration

 ## Overview
-Professional legal/lawyer app theme with Yellow/Gold as the primary color, Navy Blue as secondary, and Burgundy as tertiary.
+Professional legal/lawyer app theme with Yellow/Amber as primary, Navy Blue as secondary, and Burgundy as tertiary.

 ## Color Palette